nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 2. `PrintManager` may call `PrintTable` to print a list of items in a tabular format, for example when a user inputs the `help` command to view a summary of formats of relevant commands in a tabular form.
 3. `PrintManager` depends on `Goal` and `Habit` to print goal-related and habit-related information respectively.
-// TODO: Update the Print Manager diagram above to include the Habit class

 ### 3.3.
 Parser Component